dnanexus/dxCompiler/dxcint/README.md

 3. "version": str.
 Version of the software to be used.

 Required fields that define type of the dependency (implemented as separate subclasses of `Dependency`)
 * "package_manager": str.
-As in dxapp.json
+Also, all necessary tags should be added as [here](https://documentation.dnanexus.com/developer/apps/execution-environment#external-utilities)
 * "source_link": str.
 Link where to get the binary executable, if it was not downloaded before The "package_manager" attribute has a precedence over "source_link".
 If "package_manager" is not provided, "source_link" will be used to download the binary executable of the dependency.
-If neither is used `DependencyError` will be thrown.
+If neither is used dxCint will assume the dependency is installed on the workers by default and nothing will happen.